 Day 4 - Sukhothai - the World Heritage ancient city

-Visit the extensive and atmospheric ruins of UNESCO Sukhothai.
-Travel around it’s crumbling but atmospheric ancient temples and lotus ponds on foot or by bicycle, visit the well-laid out museum and experience sunset at one of the temple sites before checking out the local delicacies in the night market.
+Visit the atmospheric ruins of UNESCO-listed Sukhothai.
+Explore its crumbling but picturesque ancient temples and lotus ponds on foot or by bicycle; visit the well-laid-out museum and experience sunset at one of the temples before checking out the local delicacies in the town’s lively night market.

 Day 5 - Lampang - the old town and elephant hospital

-Head north to the ancient Mon settlement of Lampang, more recently prominent as the 19th-century centre for the teak industry.
-Detour to the famous Elephant Hospital before a late afternoon walking tour of the old town and market with its historic Buddhist temples and colonial period merchants’ villas.
+Head north to Lampang, an ancient Mon settlement and more recently important as the centre for the 19th-century centre teak industry.
+Detour to the famous Elephant Hospital before a late afternoon walking tour of the old town and market with its historic Buddhist temples and well-preserved old teak baron and merchants’ villas.